mosszhd/tricode_titans_knowly/README.md

 Before cloning,
 - Please ensure that you have [Python-3.10] or above installed.
 - Please ensure that the [Ollama] app is installed in your device.
+- Please ensure that you have your virtual environment activated.

 - **Once you have cloned the repository head over to the specified root directory:**
 ```bash